ETCLabs/sACN/docs/pages/using_source.md

 // Now copy in the new values to send.
 Then the source thread will handle transmitting the
 // data (unless you set manually_process_source to true in the SacnSourceConfig). sacn_source_update_values(my_handle, my_universe, my_values_buffer, DMX_ADDRESS_COUNT);
-//or if you're using per-address priorities: sacn_source_update_values_and_pap(my_handle, my_universe, my_values_buffer, DMX_ADDRESS_COUNT, my_priorities_buffer, DMX_ADDRESS_COUNT);
+// Or if you're using per-address priorities: sacn_source_update_values_and_pap(my_handle, my_universe, my_values_buffer, DMX_ADDRESS_COUNT, my_priorities_buffer, DMX_ADDRESS_COUNT);
 ```
 <!-- CODE_BLOCK_MID -->